centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/troubleshooting-hosts-discovery.md

 ---
 id: troubleshooting-hosts-discovery
-title: Troubleshooting hosts discovery issues
+title: Troubleshooting host discovery issues
 ---

 ## No more host discovery jobs appear in the Discovery page